Ty France Player Props: Mariners vs. Yankees

 Ty France At The Plate

-- Among qualified hitters, he ranks 42nd in batting average, while his on-base percentage ranks 53rd and he is 89th in slugging.
+- Among the qualified batters in MLB play, he ranks 45th in batting average, 55th in on-base percentage, and 94th in slugging.

-- France has had an RBI in 23 games this year (33.3%), including seven multi-RBI outings (10.1%).
-He has also driven home three or more of his team's runs in two contests.
+- France has picked up an RBI in 32.9% of his games this season, with more than one RBI in 10.0% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.